jfalcou/eve/doc/manual/functions/ieee/frexp.rst

       constexpr /* implementation defined */ frexp = {};
    }

-Function object Decomposing a :ref:`IEEEValue <ieeeconcept-value>` into a normalized fraction and an integral power of two.
+Function object Decomposing a :ref:`IEEEValue <concept-ieeevalue>` into a normalized fraction and an integral power of two.

 Synopsis
 ********